 As an interdisciplinary program, CLL is open to upper-division undergraduate students from across campus.
 The 2020-21 cycle of CLL will run Winter and Spring 2021.
 Students participate in the seminar (1 hours a week) and serve as a CLL intern (3 to 8 hours a week, 2-4 credits of BioSci 193) working on applied research and projects.

 The application deadline for the 2021 cycle of CLL has now closed.
-Please check back later for details on the 2022 cycle.
+Please check back in Spring Quarter for details on the 2022 cycle.

 The CLL program is hosted through a partnership between Student Housing, Sustainability Resource Center (SRC), and The School of Biological Sciences.